MrAntonym/catan-tamandua/DECISIONTREE.md

 >12 ⟹ 1/36 = x

 # Start of the game
-If the bot is the last player picking where to place its first settlement then go to [Double settlement](#double-settlement).
-Otherwise, go to [First settlement](#first-settlement).

-# First settlement
 ## Production score
 Calculate by, for each available vertex (those not too close to other settlements), adding the probability of hexes' probability of being rolled.
 > Example 1